 Go to thrift stores and jumble sales and pick up ANYTHING you can put dirt in.
 Toy dumptrucks, pails, barrels, shoes, boots, etc. Your imagination is your limit! ;)

 If you're just looking to start seedlings, keep your laundry detergent jugs.
 Cut off the top, but leave the handle in tact.
-You can plant whatever you need and it's easily transported if you need them to get more sun.
-This container always works great to be a big scoop for winter salt or summer mulch.

 What about egg cartains for starting seeds?
 Cottage cheese or yogurt containers would also work.
 Poke a hole in the bottom and use the top as a saucer.
 Coffee cans are also great.
 My mother saves the bags she gets from the dry cleaners and uses them to cover plants when she goes away.
+The plastic bags can keep the plants moist for a couple of weeks, so why not use them for starting seeds?
+I used to use plastic gallon jugs as a cloche for tomato plants when first planting them outside in the ground.
+It kept them warm while hardening them off so that they could adjust to the outside climate.
+It also helped the plants retain moisture.

 If you just want something to plant things in use old food containers such as yogurt cups, empty cans, butter bowls, mayo jars, and any other empty container that comes from your kitchen.